hypertuner/rfcs/hypertuner-pythonlib/0000-parameter-passing.md

 ### Requirement

 - The script imports the hypertuner library
-- The script calls `hypertuner.parse()` and stores the object this call returns
+- The script calls `hypertuner.Args()` and stores the object this call returns
 - The script is called with a command line argument `--config=<PATH_TO_CONFIG>`

 ### Config File